 - Works that are inaudible at the nearest residential sensitive receptor. - Works in accordance with written consent provided by the Road Authority. - Delivery of oversized materials as required by Department of State Growth. - Emergency situations where it is required to avoid the loss of lives and property and/or prevent environmental harm.

-With the exception of emergencies and subject to the terms of any planning permit and/or licence, activities would not take place within prohibited hours of use without prior notification to nearby receptors and regulatory authorities (as required by condition of permit).
+With the exception of emergencies and subject to the terms of any licence, activities would not take place within prohibited hours of use without prior notification to nearby receptors and regulatory authorities (as required by condition of a licence).